KTM West Coast railway line

-The 1,151-kilometre line is busier than its east coast counterpart, the East Coast railway line since it is double tracked and electrified for most of its route and has more services.
-The line handles a variety of passenger train services such as KTM ETS services, KTM Intercity services, State Railway of Thailand International Express services, KTM Komuter services within the Klang Valley and the George Town Conurbation, and freight trains.
-Of this total length, more than 759 km is double-tracked and electrified, with the entire line except the Singapore section to be fully double-tracked and electrified by end 2025.
+The 1,203.7 - kilometre line is busier than its east coast counterpart, the East Coast railway line since it is double-tracked and electrified for most of its route and has more services.
+The line handles a variety of passenger train services such as KTM ETS services, KTM Intercity services, State Railway of Thailand International Express services, KTM Komuter services within the Klang Valley, the George Town Conurbation and the Johor Bahru Conurbation, and freight trains.
+The entire line that is used for passenger services, except the Singapore section and the Pasir Gudang branch line, is fully double-tracked and electrified.